Illinois Nursing CEUs: Fulfilling Your CE Requirements

 Begin Your Illinois Nursing CEUs with CE Ready

-Whether you’re an APRN managing the 80-hour requirement or an RN completing voluntary professional development, CE Ready provides quality continuing education that advances your nursing practice.
-Our ANCC-approved courses satisfy Illinois requirements while offering practical knowledge that improves patient care and clinical decision-making.
+Whether you’re an APRN managing the layered 80-hour requirement or an RN or LPN completing your 20 hours, CE Ready provides quality continuing education that advances your nursing practice.
+The ANCC-approved course catalog satisfies Illinois requirements while offering practical knowledge that improves patient care and clinical decision-making.

-Browse our comprehensive course catalog to find topics matching your practice area, professional interests, and licensure requirements.
+Browse the full course catalog to find topics matching your practice area, professional interests, and licensure requirements.
 From pharmacology to clinical practice to leadership development, CE Ready offers the education Illinois nurses need to maintain licenses and advance careers.

-Your commitment to nursing excellence deserves continuing education that respects your time while providing genuine professional value.
+Your commitment to nursing excellence deserves continuing education that respects your time.
 Join thousands of Illinois nurses who trust CE Ready for their continuing education needs.
-Enroll for your Illinois nursing CEUs today and discover how quality education supports both licensure compliance and clinical excellence.
+Enroll for your Illinois nursing CEUs today and take the guesswork out of your next renewal.